 Ireland is known for many things and one of these is its abundance of cute, quirky and affordable B&Bs.
 They come in a variety of styles often much like regular hotels, so you won’t always be right under someone’s noses as you might imagine.
 There are also amazing castles in the country that while expensive are wonderfully family friendly places to stay with an abundance of super cool amenities like archery, falconry and more.
 We loved Dromoland and have heard great things about Ashford Castle.
 In the West, Westport House offers similar amenities like the castles, but instead is an estate.

 Check out the Ireland Blue Book for more great suggestions ranging from B&Bs to unique hotels.
 I have stayed in amazing 5 star hotels, B&Bs and castles throughout the country and they all have great qualities and are worth checking out on your travels.
 Mix it up!
+If you go on Ireland vacation packages, make sure to ask for a variety of accomodation to experience it all.

 Eat at Local Pubs